vakopian/no-dogs/README.md

 * Dogs are a big libality, in case they bite someone
 * Dogs need constant care, like washing them
 * Dogs can get flees, which could become dangerous for owners
+* When you have a dog traveling becomes a problem - you either need a dogsitter, or you need to take the dog with you.
+Many airlines don't allow dogs.
+Even worse, some countries don't allow bringing dogs in (or have long corontines).
+* Most work places are not dog friendly, so the dog may need to stay home alone, which is unnatural and is kind of cruel treatment for it.
+* Dogs are often requested by kids, but the responsability for caring for the dogs almost always falls on the parents.
+In many cases, parents eventually decide to "dispose" of the dog in various ways, some rather inhumain.